 Reporting Problems in Selsdon Wood

-We would also be grateful if you would tell the FSW what has happened - e-mail: firstname.lastname@example.org or through the Contact Us page on this website.
+We would also be grateful if you would tell the FSW about any problems - e-mail: firstname.lastname@example.org or use the Contact Us page on this website.

 The Selsdon Wood car park is off Old Farleigh Road, Croydon, CR2 8QF.

 The map reference of the reserve entrance is 51° 20' 12.33" N , 0° 03' 11.95" W